sneurlax/EasyMonero-PHP/README.md

 EasyMonero-PHP
 ===============

-A simple class for making calls to Monero's daemon API using PHP.
+A simple class for making calls to Monero's daemon JSON-RPC API using PHP.

 Getting Started
 ---------------